MekAkUActOR/RowHammer/Paper Review/SIGMETRICS__2016__Understanding-Latency-Variation-in-Modern-DRAM-Chips_-Experimental-Characterization`-Analysis-and-Optimization.md

 Here I have some questions.

-- Why use WS(weighted speedup) to evaluate the performance in simulation?
+- Why use WS (weighted speedup) to evaluate the performance in simulation?
 Is this the convention of computer architecture research?
-- Do newer DRAM chips have longer latency?
+- Does newer DRAM chip have longer latency?